 Scale Your Efforts with Marketing Automation

-Now that you have content upgrades for each of your posts, all aimed at getting the email addresses of targeted client personas, how do you turn them into clients?
+Now that you have content upgrades for each of your posts, how do you turn them into clients?

 Well, you can manually email each of them but that’s not billable and they haven’t exactly been qualified, yet.

 So instead, we’ll implement a marketing automation system.